Air France Says Olympic Games Has Cut Summer Traffic To Paris - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Air France-KLM warned Monday that the Olympic Games would lead to a drop in revenues of up to 180 million Euros ($193 million), due to a decline in travel to Paris over the summer.

-But there have been concerns that the Games may keep other travellers from visiting Paris, which is a major tourist destination during the summer.
+But there have been concerns that the Games may keep other travelers from visiting Paris, which is a major tourist destination during the summer.

 "International markets show a significant avoidance of Paris," the airline said in a statement.